Your First Four Months

 Welcome to the Public Service Sessions

-Welcome sessions also provide tips and resources to help you make the most of your career in government and a chance to network with your fellow employees and members of executive.
-Visit Welcome to the Public Service Sessions for more information.
+Welcome sessions also provide tips and resources to help you make the most of your career in government, as well as a chance to network with your fellow employees and members of executive.
+Visit Welcome to the BC Public Service Sessions for more information.

 Learning & Development